standard-for-public-code/standard-for-public-code/criteria/open-standards.md

 <!-- SPDX-License-Identifier: CC0-1.0 -->
 <!-- SPDX-FileCopyrightText: 2019-2023 The Foundation for Public Code <info@publiccode.net>, https://standard.publiccode.net/AUTHORS -->

+Open standards guarantee access to the knowledge required to use and contribute to the codebase.
+They enable interoperability between systems and reduce the risk of vendor lock-in.
+Open standards which are unambiguous allow for independent development of either side of data exchange.

 ## Requirements

 * For features of the [codebase](../glossary.md#codebase) that facilitate the exchange of data the codebase MUST use an [open standard](../glossary.md#open-standard) that meets the [Open Source Initiative Open Standard Requirements](https://opensource.org/osr).